indaco/gropdown/README.md

 ## Features

 - **Accessible**: Fully compliant with the [WAI-ARIA Menu Button Design Pattern](https://www.w3.org/WAI/ARIA/apg/patterns/menu-button/), to ensure accessibility for all users.
-- **No External Dependencies**: Built without relying on any external libraries or frameworks.
+- **No External Dependencies**: No External Dependencies: Built with native Go and the `templ` library, requiring no external dependencies.
 - **Configurable**: The component offers various configuration options to customize its behavior (e.g. positioning, open by default...)
 - **Themeable**: Supports theming via CSS variables, allowing easy customization of appearance.
 Comes with built-in support for light and dark modes, as well as the ability to define custom themes using the `data-theme` attribute.
 - **Versatile**: Items can be buttons or links (`<a>`).
 When a link item is marked as _external_, a visual icon will be added to indicate it.